633 W 5th Street #2890

 In a nutshell, a breach of duty of care is simply not abiding by a reasonable standard of conduct that would cause someone harm.
-And a breach of duty of care, for example, would be walking next to someone in a subway and ignoring them, maybe running, jogging through that subway car, and pushing people over.
+A breach of duty of care, for example, would be walking next to someone in a subway and ignoring them, maybe running, jogging through that subway car, and pushing people over.

 That would be unsafe, and that would be a breach of the duty of care.
 You may not be intentionally trying to push people around, but because you’re trying to, for example, run a marathon in a train car, you’re going to cause damage to people, and it’s reasonably foreseeable that that will take place.
 So if you do that, you will breach your reasonable duty of care to society.

 Video Transcript - What Is a ‘Breach of Duty of Care’ Under Tort Law?

 "0:00 who can sue for wrongful death people

 0:03 who can sue for wrongful death under